smiletrl/micro_ecommerce/service.product/README.md

 This service is a simple implementation for product.

 ### DB schema
 It uses database mongoDB to build product catalog.
 MongoDB is selected for its dynamic schema to provide great flexiblity for product skus/attributes.

+One example is this app might have over 10 thousands types/categories of products.
+Each type will have its own specific fields/properties.
+In a SQL database, we might need to create 10 thousands customized tables to hold each product type's customized fields.
+With MongoDB, one collection/document is enough to hold all product types.

+While the benefit of NO-SQL DB for this product service shines, the disadvantage is also pretty clear.
+Need to be careful with the unsupported transaction operations.
+The future potential of SQL relation requirement for products data may grow too.
+I have seen a few companies switched to NO-SQL, and then switched back to SQL again.

 Product doc
 ```